 A 1950′s black and white photo inspired my first assemblage.
 It is a photo of my Aunt Ruth (my mother’s sister).
 She is a beautiful young woman sitting in her backyard.
 On the back of the photo, she simply wrote, “ain’t I healthy looking;” a sentence that was loaded with sadness and fear.
 At that time my Aunt was experiencing her first symptoms MS. Several years before this photo was taken, her father was diagnosed with the same disease.
 And in the 1960′s her sister Rosemary also was diagnosed with MS.

-I found myself drawn to this photo of my Aunt, (A women who died the year I was born, and at the same age of my diagnosis.) and her words haunted me.
+I found myself drawn to this photo of my Aunt, (A woman who died the year I was born, and at the same age of my diagnosis.) and her words haunted me.
 Yet this photo also changed the way I looked at art and at myself.
-I needed a way to explore my new connection with my Aunt, and my own feelings towards MS.
+I needed a way to explore my new connection with my clash royale Aunt, and my own feelings towards MS.

 And so my first assemblage, Ruth (ain’t I healthy looking), was made from a wooden wine box and an assortment of found objects.
 (Vintage doll legs, fake butterflies, magnifying lenses, and photos of my Aunt, and a photo of me as a child) There were times, making this assemblage, that I felt anger, frustration, and sadness; emotions that I usually would have denied.
 But in the end, I felt as if I was able to somehow “know” my Aunt, and have an appreciation of those words “ain’t I healthy looking”.
 I also felt I had a better understanding of my diagnosis and myself.
 I felt calm and centered.
 (Within nine months my original symptoms all but disappeared, and I haven’t had any new significant symptoms since 2002.)